pauljohnston/Stagr/README.md

 Stagr
 =====

-###Staging server setup for Fortrabbit.
+###Local development server setup for Fortrabbit.

-Check back for updates, big things are comming.
+Forked from [Stagr](https://github.com/gmanricks/Stagr) and modified to work as a local fortrabbit environment.